By John Parkinson

 Vendors say there are other reasons for the mechanical lock’s continuing popularity.
 According to Allen, mechanical push button locks may outsell electronic products, because some customers still prefer the simplicity and benefits of mechanical keyless entry without the expense and hassle of keeping up with cards, software, computers, wiring, labor, contractors, and the other items associated with electronic systems.

-ID Cards.
 Proximity cards and devices continue to remain the most popular form of identification.
 Their convenience makes them widely used across vertical markets.
 Smart cards, on the other hand, are the newer identification technology that someday may be more widely used if things like biometrics are adopted.

 “Proximity technology is very user friendly and cost effective,” explains Tom Heiser, vice president, networked access solutions for Irvine, CA-based HID Global Corporation.
 “While smart cards have many benefits over proximity cards, especially when it comes to using a single credential for multiple applications, not all end users require these additional security features, so proximity, which is a long established technology, is a perfectly suitable solution.”